Hello St. Paul CES Families,

-A portion of our students have chosen to participate in online learning.
+Once again, a portion of our students have chosen to participate in online learning in the virtual school.
 Once online classes have been organized, you will receive more information from your classroom teachers.
-Online students will begin instruction on Monday, September 14th.
+Online students will begin instruction on Tuesday, September 7th.

-In the interest of student safety and to adhere to the guidelines of the Return to School Policy, St. Paul school will be on a staggered recess system.
+In the interest of student safety and to adhere to the guidelines of the Return to School Policy, St. Paul school will once again be on a staggered recess system.
 Students will remain with their class for the entire recess.
-To reduce the number of students on the school yard at one time, the following break times will be implemented:

-STUDENT ITEMS: To maximize spacing in the classrooms, families are reminded to pack only essential items for students to bring to school in their backpacks.
-We will not be using lockers and/or hooks in the back of the classroom this year.
-All student belongings will be placed at their desk/chair for the day to minimize cross-contamination.
+To maximize spacing in the classrooms, families are reminded to pack only essential items for students to bring to school in their backpacks.
+We are now permitted to use lockers with proper protocols in place.
+Students will be able to access lockers only in the morning and at the end of the school day.

 As a reminder, in order to follow distancing protocols, we encourage you to work with your child(ren) on putting on their own shoes (Velcro vs laces), coats, zippers, opening their own lunch containers, etc.